Katee is a freelance writer who enjoys doing easy, creative crafts, especially with kids.

 Step One: Choose Your Design

-There are certain areas of a cell phone that you definitely don’t want nail polish getting into: If paint gets into these spaces, your phone could stop functioning properly.
-If your cell phone has a camera, a keyboard or any keys or buttons, you will need to protect these areas before you start painting.
-Also make sure that you don’t get paint on the screen, microphone holes (it is possible to have more than one microphone hole) and the speaker holes.
-Getting paint in these areas can ruin your phone so be very careful .
+There are certain areas of a cell phone that you definitely don’t want nail polish getting into.
+If paint gets into these spaces, your phone could stop functioning properly.
+If your cell phone has a camera, keyboard, or any keys or buttons, you will need to protect these areas before you start painting.

 Step Three: Clean Your Cell Phone